CallMeFoxie/EmbeddedBOINC/README.md

 If you want another board supported it should be pretty easy - throw required modules into configs/kernel.conf and rebuild the kernel package and test it out.
 The rest should be universal.
 Then feel free to send me a pull request with the device :).

+I also take donations in the form of devices, the distribution will be adjusted to the device as much as possible and then the device will take part in the compute cabinet.

 ## Tested BOINC projects

 I've been crunching several projects over the recent months and so far all of them (with a bit of tweaks) all work on Embedded BOINC distro.
 Namely:
-- TN-Grid -- aarch64 only
+- TN-Grid -- aarch64 and armhf
-- Rosetta@Home -- aarch64 required, but apparently requires also armhf glibc + libgcc
+- Rosetta@Home -- aarch64 required, but apparently requires also armhf glibc + libgcc?
 - World Community Grid -- armhf only (or aarch64 with armhf glibc + libgcc)
 - Universe@Home -- armhf only (or aarch64 with armhf glibc + libgcc)